tsface/OAP/oap-cache/oap/docs/User-Guide.md

 #### External cache using plasma

 External cache strategy is implemented based on arrow/plasma library.
-For performance reason, we recommend using numa-patched spark 3.0.
+For performance reason, we recommend using numa-patched spark 2.4.4.
 To use this strategy, follow [prerequisites](#prerequisites-1) to set up DCPMM hardware.
 Then install arrow rpm package which include plasma library and executable file and copy arrow-plasma.jar to your ***SPARK_HOME/jars*** directory.
 Refer below configurations to apply external cache strategy and start plasma service on each node and start your workload.
+(Currently web UI cannot display accurately, this is a known [issue](https://github.com/Intel-bigdata/OAP/issues/1579))

 It's strongly advised to use [Linux device mapper](https://pmem.io/2018/05/15/using_persistent_memory_devices_with_the_linux_device_mapper.html) to interleave PMem across sockets and get maximum size for Plasma.
 You can follow these command to create or destroy interleaved PMem device: